42+ Years of Serving Injured Workers in Pennsylvania

 Shoulder injuries are common among Pennsylvania workers.
 These types of injuries can occur in any industry.
 However, certain workers are at a higher risk, such as those in construction, warehousing, and health care.

-At Larry Pitt & Associates, P.C. our Philadelphia workers’ compensation lawyers help workers suffering from all types of work-related injuries recover the full amount of benefits to which they are entitled.
+At Larry Pitt & Associates, P.C., our experienced attorneys help workers suffering from all types of work-related injuries recover the full amount of benefits to which they are entitled.

 Types of Shoulder Injuries

 - Aggravation of arthritis: Pre-existing conditions, such as arthritis, may be compensable under the Pennsylvania Workers’ Compensation Act (the Act), provided the injured worker can prove that their work tasks aggravated the injury or condition.

 - Bursitis: Bursitis is often caused by repetitive movement which causes the bursa to become inflamed.
 Corticosteroids may be prescribed to reduce swelling and pain, along with physical therapy.